Last Updated on October 24, 2022

 Test the camera before buying

 There are some ways by which you can test the issues within a camera before buying it.
-These are the most important parts or functions that you should prioritize while checking the camera.
+You should prioritize these most important parts or functions while checking the camera.

 They are as follows :